Sidewalk Cellar Door Accidents

 Legal remedies are available for sidewalk cellar door accident victims.
 An experienced personal injury attorney can help map out the appropriate legal course to take for injuries caused by cellar doors or their hardware.
 The attorney will fully investigate the cause of the accident, and identify the owner and user of the cellar door, insuring the best possible result.

 The Law Offices of Nussin S. Fogel specializes in New York City personal injury cases.
-If you have experienced a sidewalk slip and fall injury as a result of a protruding cellar door, or other sidewalk anomaly, contact the The Law Offices of Nussin S. Fogel to discuss your case.
-Call toll-free at 888-391-8664, locally at 646-736-2777, or via email.
+If you have experienced a sidewalk slip-and-fall injury as a result of a protruding cellar door, or other sidewalk anomaly, contact the Law Offices of Nussin S. Fogel to discuss your case.
+Call toll free at 888-391-8546, locally at 646-736-2777, or via email.